A happy, inclusive school where we celebrate all achievements

 Organisation and Appeals

 The Bursary Funding for discretionary awards is given to the school every year by the Education Funding Agency.
 Once these monies have been allocated during the year the school will not be able to make any further grants until the new academic year.
-Appeals relating to the awards should be made to the Key Stage 4 Phase Leader in the first instance.
+Appeals relating to the awards should be made to the Secondary Assistant Head in the first instance.
 Further and final appeals should be made to the Head Teacher.
 There is no further right of appeal.